21 Ocean circulation

 \[ \begin{align} D \coloneqq z_T - z_B, & {} & \newoverline{v} \coloneqq \frac{1}{D}\int_{z_B}^{z_T}vdz \end{align} \]

-\[ \begin{align} \beta D\newoverline{v} - f\left(w_T - w_B\right) = \mathbf{k}\cdot\frac{1}{\rho_0}\nabla\times\left(\mathbf{\tau}_T - \mathbf{\tau}_B\right) \end{align} \]
+\[ \begin{align} \beta D\newoverline{v} - f\left(w_T - w_B\right) = \mathbf{k}\cdot\frac{1}{\rho_0}\nabla\times\left(\mathbf{\tau}_T - \mathbf{\tau}_B\right). \end{align} \]

 \[ \begin{align} w_T = w_B = 0 \end{align} \]

-apply.
-This gives you
+This gives

-\[ \begin{align} \beta D\newoverline{v} = \mathbf{k}\cdot\frac{1}{\rho_0}\nabla\times\left(\mathbf{\tau}_T - \mathbf{\tau}_B\right) \end{align} \]
+\[ \begin{align} \beta D\newoverline{v} = \mathbf{k}\cdot\frac{1}{\rho_0}\nabla\times\left(\mathbf{\tau}_T - \mathbf{\tau}_B\right). \end{align} \]

 \[ \begin{align} \mathbf{\tau}_B = r\newoverline{\mathbf{v}_{h}} \end{align} \]

 with a constant $r > 0$.
-With $w = 0$ we also have $\nabla\cdot \mathbf{v}_{h} = 0$, which is why the average wind can be expressed by a current function $\psi$:
+Since $w = 0$, we also have $\nabla\cdot \mathbf{v}_{h} = 0$, which is why the vertically averaged flow can be expressed in terms of a streamfunction $\psi$:

 \[ \begin{align} \newoverline{u} = -\frac{\partial\psi}{\partial y}, & {} & \newoverline{v} = \frac{\partial\psi}{\partial x} \end{align} \]